If you experienced injuries in a West Palm Beach car accident, our experienced car accident lawyers could help you seek compensatory damages.

 - Filing a claim based on your PIP policy

-- Filing a claim based on the at-fault driver’s auto liability policy
+- Filing a claim based on the auto liability policy of the at-fault driver

-- Filing an injury lawsuit against the at-fault driver
+- Filing an injury lawsuit against the other driver

 Your PIP policy will cover medical expenses and lost wages, but what about non-economic damages like pain and suffering?
 In many cases, accident victims also file insurance claims with the at-fault driver’s insurance company to recover additional damages.

-You are only able to file a claim for additional damages if your injuries exceed the serious injury threshold requirement, however.
+However, you can only file a claim for additional damages if your injuries exceed the severe injury threshold.
 This means that your injuries—or those of your loved one—must involve:

 If your injuries meet these criteria, we can help you file for additional damages from the responsible driver.
-We can often give you a preliminary answer after your free case review with a member of our team.
+We can often give you a preliminary answer after your free case review with a team member.
 Then, we will request the relevant medical records to confirm.

-With evidence to show you exceed the state’s serious injury threshold, you become eligible to pursue fault-based claims or to sue the negligent driver personally.
+With evidence that you exceed the state’s serious injury threshold, you become eligible to pursue fault-based claims or personally sue the negligent driver.
 It is not always necessary to file an injury lawsuit to hold the at-fault motorist liable, though.
-We can often file a third-party liability insurance claim based on the at-fault motorist’s auto liability insurance policy and negotiate an out-of-court settlement instead.
+We can often file a third-party liability insurance claim based on the at-fault motorist’s auto policy and negotiate an out-of-court settlement instead.